Code-Inspect/binder-flowR/README.md

 These dependencies are crucial for ensuring reproducibility, and they are used to generate **DESCRIPTION** and **install.R** files, which are necessary for Binder.

 ### 3. Setting Up Binder

+To make flowR available inside the Binder environment, we integrate it using two key components:

+#### postBuild

-To make flowR available inside the Binder environment, we include a `postBuild` script that ensures flowR is installed when launching the RStudio session:
+The postBuild script ensures that flowR is installed when launching the RStudio session:
 ```bash
 #!/bin/bash
 # Install remotes package in R